exokitxr/exokit/docs/api/webxrHardwareExtensionAPIs.md

 ## Magic Leap One API

 The Magic Leap API is exposed to sites under the `window.browser.magicleap` endpoint.
-This is inspired by the [WebExtension API style](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API).
-It is not a web standard (yet).

 **Classes:**